hartaap/traffic-simulator-c-/README.md

 # Instructions on how to use the program

 **Building and running the program**

-The program must be run on an UNIX system (i.e. the program cannot be run with Windows).

-The first thing you need to do before running the program is to run the command: `cmake .` in the root folder of the project.
-This creates the required build files.

-After this, create an executable and run it in the terminal with the commands:
   1. Clone `https://version.aalto.fi/gitlab/karhuj5/traffic-simulator-henrik-toikka-4.git`
   2. Create build directory in the project's root folder: `mkdir build`
   3. Navigate to the folder `cd build`